aws-deepracer/aws-deepracer-launcher/readme.md

 ## Build your sample project

 Create a simple `HelloDeepRacerWorld` example application to understand the basics needed to build your own sample project.
 Read [Create your Sample Project](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/create-your-sample-project.md) guide.

+If you create your own project, please email us at deepraceropensource@amazon.com and we’d be happy to feature it on the [Projects](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/projects.md) list.